insys-icom/M3_Container/doc/Install_Virtualbox.md

 * Start the virtual machine with the VirtualBox GUI to get the console login.
 There are two users:
     "root", passwort is "root"
     "user", password is "user"
-* Test if the shared folder has already been mounted:
+* Become root for configuring purpose:
+    `> su root`
+* Create a script that will mount the shared folder with read/write permissions and the correct UID/GID whenever the SDK starts:
+    `> echo "mount -t vboxsf -o rw,uid=1000 M3_Container /home/user/src" > /etc/local.d/vboxsf_mount.start`
+    `> chmod 755 /etc/local.d/vboxsf_mount.start`
-    `> df`
+    `> /etc/local.d/vboxsf_mount.start
-    This should show the shared folder mounted in /media/sf_M3_Container
-* Optionally create a symlink the shared folder to your home directory
+* Optionally create a symlink the shared folder to your home directory:
-    `> ln -s /media/sf_M3_Container ~/M3_Container`
+    `> ln -s ~/src ~/M3_Container`
-* Configure networking as root
+* Configure networking:
+    Configure the IP address and net size to fit your net which is connected to the internet.
     `> /root/set_ip.sh 192.168.1.3/24`
-    Change the IP address and net size to fit your net which is connected to the internet.
-The script will store the net configuration permanently.
-A SSH server will be configured and started, too.
-    Enter a default gateway:
+    Optionally nter a default gateway:
     `> nano /etc/conf.d/net`
     Add a line similar to this: `routes_enp0s3="default gw 192.168.1.1"`
     Edit the DNS servers